-For all students studying with UCP in Peterborough, our Student Support Services offer information, advice, guidance and support for all welfare, pastoral and academic queries for all HE Students studying with UCP in Peterborough.
-They also act as a referral service for external agencies such as Student Loans Company, Taverners Hall and wellbeing services.
+For all students studying with UCP in Peterborough and Stamford, our Student Support Team offer information, advice, guidance and support for all welfare and pastoral queries for all HE Students studying with UCP.
+They also manage financial hardship applications.

-- Provide a welcoming, helpful, non-judgemental and professional service - Offer guidance and support when applying for intermissions, mitigations and extensions.
+- Provide a welcoming, helpful, non-judgemental and professional service - Offer guidance and support when applying for intermissions, extenuating circumstances and extensions.
 They will also advise you of any effects this will have on your finances and course - Widely publicise up-to-date information about the range of advisory services we provide and the ways you can access these - If needed, refer you to specialist in house services or organisations outside our institution

-- Treat our staff politely and with respect - Provide us with all relevant information and documents we need to help us meet your needs or deal with your circumstances - Tell us as soon as possible if you have any personal requirements that we will need to make adjustment for - Attend appointments you have arranged with us, or let us know beforehand if you're not able to be there
+- Treat our staff politely and with respect - Provide us with all relevant information and documents we need to help us meet your needs or deal with your circumstances - Tell us as soon as possible if you have any personal requirements that we will need to make adjustment for - Attend appointments you have arranged with us, or let us know beforehand if you're not able to be there. - Report safeguarding concerns and during Covid, any positive test results to safeguarding@peterborough.ac.uk for those studying at the Peterborough campus and safeguarding@stamford.ac.uk for those studying at the Stamford campus.

-5. Your student voice
+Your student voice